 A program that helps medical students in their last year of school repay their federal student loans.
 If you participate in this program, you must make a commitment to work in a designated Health Professional Shortage Area.

-Loans that the government pays the interest on while you’re in school and during approved deferment periods.
-They will also pay this interest during your grace period if you borrowed these loans before July 1, 2012.
+Loans that the government pays the interest on while you're in school and during approved deferment periods.
+They will also pay this interest during your grace period if you borrowed these loans before July 1, 2012 or after June 30, 2014.
 Perkins loans are always subsidized, and Stafford loans can either be subsidized or unsubsidized.

 A way to postpone your federal student loan payments if you don't have a remaining grace period but will still be enrolled after a school break.
 It ensures that your loans won't enter their repayment period between the spring and fall semesters, when your grace period would otherwise be used.
 You can also use this if you're enrolled at least half time or completing a degree in the spring, then continuing your enrollment at least half time in the fall.